bmripper/bmripper.github.io/ai_project.md

 # Artificial Intelligence Project

-The project discusses my work in Artifical Intelligence (AI), specially Reinforcement Learning.
+The project demonstrates my work in Artifical Intelligence (AI), specially Reinforcement Learning.
 I am attempting to create a control system for distributed energy resources (DERs) using AI.
 The project was my initial attempt at a simple model: learn the optimal operating procedue for a power plant with solar panels and a natural gas turbine.
 I created a [simulator in Excel](https://bmripper.github.io/Power_Plant_Simulator.xlsx) first, then recreated the simulator in Python.
 The script uses reinforcement learning to find the optimal path (operating procedure) for a 24 hour period.